RiceBran Technologies Announce - GuruFocus.com

-TOMBALL, TX / ACCESSWIRE / October 18, 2022 / RiceBran Technologies(NASDAQ:RIBT) (the "Company"), a global leader in the development and manufacture of nutritional and functional ingredients derived from rice and other small and ancient grains for human food, nutraceutical, pet care and equine feed applications, today announced that it has entered into a definitive securities purchase agreement with institutional investors for the purchase and sale of 1,000,000 shares of the Company's common stock (or common stock equivalents) at a purchase price of $1.50 per share of common stock (or common stock equivalent) in a registered direct offering.
-The closing of the offering is expected to occur on or about October 20, 2022, subject to the satisfaction of customary closing conditions.
+TOMBALL, TX / ACCESSWIRE / October 20, 2022 / RiceBran Technologies(NASDAQ:RIBT) (the "Company"), a global leader in the development and manufacture of nutritional and functional ingredients derived from rice and other small and ancient grains for human food, nutraceutical, pet care and equine feed applications, today announced the closing of the previously announced registered direct offering to institutional investors for the purchase and sale of 1,000,000 shares of the Company's common stock (or common stock equivalents) at a purchase price of $1.50 per share of common stock (or common stock equivalent) in a registered direct offering.

-In addition, in a concurrent private placement, the Company will issue to the investors warrants to purchase up to 2,000,000 shares of common stock.
-The warrants have an exercise price of $1.60 per share, are exercisable six months following issuance and will have a term of two and one-half years from the initial exercise date.
+In addition, in a concurrent private placement, the Company also agreed to issue to the investors warrants to purchase up to 2,000,000 shares of common stock.
+The warrants have an exercise price of $1.60 per share, are exercisable six months following issuance and have a term of two and one-half years from the initial exercise date.

-The gross proceeds to the Company from this offering are expected to be approximately $1.5 million, before deducting the placement agent's fees and other offering expenses payable by the Company.
+The gross proceeds to the Company from this offering were approximately $1.5 million, before deducting the placement agent's fees and other offering expenses payable by the Company.
 The Company intends to use the net proceeds from this offering for general corporate purposes, which may include funding capital expenditures and working capital and repaying indebtedness.

-The shares of common stock (or common stock equivalents) described above (but not the warrants issued in the concurrent private placement or the shares of common stock underlying such warrants) are being offered by the Company pursuant to a "shelf" registration statement on Form S-3 (File No. 333-266194) previously filed with the Securities and Exchange Commission (the "SEC") and declared effective by the SEC on July 27, 2022.
-The offering of the shares of common stock (or common stock equivalents) is made only by means of a prospectus, including a prospectus supplement, forming a part of the effective registration statement.
-A final prospectus supplement and accompanying prospectus relating to the registered direct offering will be filed with the SEC.
-Electronic copies of the final prospectus supplement and accompanying prospectus may be obtained, when available, on the SEC's website at http://www.sec.gov or by contacting H.C.
-Wainwright & Co., LLC at 430 Park Avenue, 3rd Floor, New York, NY 10022, by phone at (212) 865-5711 or e-mail at [email protected].
+The shares of common stock (or common stock equivalents) described above (but not the warrants issued in the concurrent private placement or the shares of common stock underlying such warrants) were issued by the Company pursuant to a "shelf" registration statement on Form S-3 (File No. 333-266194) previously filed with the Securities and Exchange Commission (the "SEC") and declared effective by the SEC on July 27, 2022.
+The offering of the shares of common stock (or common stock equivalents) was made only by means of a prospectus, including a prospectus supplement, forming a part of the effective registration statement.
+A final prospectus supplement and accompanying prospectus relating to the registered direct offering were filed with the SEC.
+Electronic copies of the final prospectus supplement and accompanying prospectus may be obtained on the SEC's website at http://www.sec.gov or by contacting H.C.
+Wainwright & Co., LLC at 430 Park Avenue, 3rd Floor, New York, NY 10022, by phone at (212) 865-5711 or e-mail at [email protected]

 The warrants described above were offered in a private placement under Section 4(a)(2) of the Securities Act of 1933, as amended (the "Securities Act"), and, along with the shares of common stock underlying the warrants, have not been registered under the Securities Act, or applicable state securities laws.
 Accordingly, the warrants and underlying shares of common stock may not be offered or sold in the United States except pursuant to an effective registration statement or an applicable exemption from the registration requirements of the Securities Act and such applicable state securities laws.